rosedu/hub/README.md

-# ROSEdu events
+# ROSEdu Hub
-This app is used to manage our events collaboratively, keep track of passed events and get notifications for new ones.
+This app is used to manage our events collaboratively, keep track of passed events and get notifications for new ones and much more.

 ## Setup
 To setup you dev environment, just run: